arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ![Multi-Protocol Gateway Hardware Setup](assets/.png)

-***If you have not setted up the Portenta X8, please have a look at [Portenta X8 Getting Started](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box) tutorial.***
+***If you have not set up the Portenta X8, please have a look at [Portenta X8 Getting Started](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box) tutorial.***

 ## Pre-Requisites